-The compliance option that construction firms will select will depend on several factors, such as the feasibility and cost associated with separating the hazardous from the non-hazardous components of the waste; whether or not the waste will be accepted at a MSWLF; the costs to transport the waste from the point of generation to the disposal site; and the tipping fees charged by the different types of landfills.
+hazardous components of the waste; whether or not the waste will be accepted at a MSWLF, the costs to transport the waste from the point of generation to the disposal site; and the tipping fees charged by the different types of landfills.

-EPA assumed that generators of construction waste would choose option 1.
-According to the National Association of Demolition Contractors (NADC)9, it is relatively easy to keep the hazardous components of construction waste (e.g., paints and solvents) separate from the non-hazardous components.
+EPA assumed that generators of construction waste would choose option 1 According to the National Association of Demolition Contractors (NADC) 11, it is relatively easy to keep the hazardous components of construction waste (e.g., paints and solvents) separate from the non-hazardous components.
 EPA believes that it will be less expensive for construction waste generators to separate out the hazardous portion of construction waste and send it off site (option 1) than to send all of the waste off site (option 2).
 MSWLFs are unlikely to accept all of this waste, given the capacity problems that many of them face.
-As will be discussed later in this report, even if some C&D landfills choose to upgrade, the upgrading costs are likely to be passed along to the waste generators, making disposal in an upgraded C&D landfill expensive relative to the costs of option 1.
+As will be discussed in section 3.4.3 of this report, even if some C&D landfills choose to upgrade, the upgrading costs are likely to be passed along to the waste generators, making disposal in an upgraded C&D landfill expensive relative to the costs of option 1.